Skip to contents

 newLam4 <- inv.prior.cov(X1, lambda=c(0.1, 0.2, 0.3), family='gaussian',

-# 'newLam4' is used the prior for combined data and 'Lambda' is used the prior for locals
+# 'newLam4' is used as the prior for combined data and 'Lambda' is used as the prior for locals

 l_newLam4 <- list(Lambda, newLam4)